zashwood/glm-hmm/README.md

           models for all individual animals.
 Finally GLM-HMMs can be fit to the data from individual animals using the code in the associated directory.
 The
-           lapse model can be fit at
-           any time.
+           lapse model is not used for any initialization purposes, but so as to run the model comparison code, should be fit after the GLM code.

 Assuming that you have downloaded and preprocessed the datasets, and that you have fit all models on these datasets,  you can reproduce the figures of our